ray-project/ray/doc/source/serve/direct-ingress.md

 ```

 :::{note}
-* To use your own schema, you need to write your driver class `MyDriver` to deploy.
-*  `is_driver_deployment` is needed to mark the class as driver, serve will make sure the driver class deployment gets deployed one replica per node.
+*  `is_driver_deployment` (experimental flag) is needed to mark the class as driver, serve will make sure the driver class deployment gets deployed one replica per node.
 * `gRPCIngress` is used for starting a gRPC server.
 Your driver class needs to inherit from it.
 :::